 - When do surveys run?

-- How do I access my response rates while surveys are running?
+- How do I access response rates while surveys are running?

-- How do I access my results after surveys are complete?
+- How do I access results after surveys are completed?

 - Who can see what results?

 - What do you do to keep student information confidential?

 - What is the notification process for students and instructors?